TheOdinProject/curriculum/javascript/react-js/router.md

 - <a class="knowledge-check-link" href="#react-router">How do you add page routing to a React project?</a>
 - <a class="knowledge-check-link" href="#react-router">What are the three core components of React Router?</a>
+- <a class="knowledge-check-link" href="#react-router">How do you ensure that Router links are routed accurately?</a>